 Predictive analytics can improve your experience as a customer in several ways.
 That said, some may find it unsettling that financial institutions have so much information, and that they depend on computers to make decisions that affect your life.
 On the bright side, computers are always available, and they don’t discriminate against customers they don’t like (assuming the model is built to avoid bias).

-Credit scoring: You may already be familiar with predictive analytics—credit scoring models use data to predict your creditworthiness.
-For example, the FICO credit score uses statistical analysis to predict how likely you are to miss payments within the next 90 days.
+You may already be familiar with predictive analytics—credit scoring models use data to predict your creditworthiness.
+For example, the FICO credit score uses statistical analysis to predict your behavior, such as how likely you are to miss payments.
 Your score is based, in part, on how borrowers similar to you have performed in the past.

-Fraud prevention: Sometimes identity theft is entirely out of your control.
+Sometimes identity theft is entirely out of your control.
 Even if you’re extremely careful, thieves can steal your information in data breaches and use your card number or other sensitive details.
 Banks with predictive analytics are better equipped to spot problems.
 They may notice when somebody else uses your credit card or if somebody logs in to your account in an unexpected way.
-They may also be able to reduce bad check scams, which can cause significant losses for victims (you typically lose money in those cases—not the bank).
+They may also be able to reduce bad check scams, which can cause significant losses for victims, by analyzing data patterns.

-Financial management: Software can assist with bigger-picture decisions as well.
-For example, after reviewing your finances, an intelligent program can determine whether or not it makes sense to make extra payments on loans, and how much you might be able to put toward eliminating your debt.
+Software can assist with bigger-picture decisions as well.
+For example, after reviewing your finances, an intelligent program can determine whether or not it makes sense to make extra payments on loans, and how much you might be able to put toward eliminating your debt or add to savings.
 Banks might also be able to coach you on how to earn higher rates on your savings.

 How to Use Predictive Analytics in Your Finances